biglocalnews/warn-scraper/docs/tx.md

 URL: https://www.twc.texas.gov/businesses/worker-adjustment-and-retraining-notification-warn-notices#warnNotices
 "To access older WARN notices or if you have any questions regarding WARN notices, contact TWC at warn.list@twc.texas.gov."

+### 1/5/22
+Just want to document here that TX is an edge-case scraper, meaning that it has a hybrid strategy of both scraping the website and downloading a historical document, merging the two data.
+We've hosted the document at https://storage.googleapis.com/bln-data-public/warn-layoffs/tx_historical.xlsx

 ### 8/19/21
 **Cody:** "Hi Francisco,
 Forgive me for my extreme nitpicking, I just want to make extra sure that we are sharing the best source for Texas' WARN data.I am aware of the additional columns, but I noticed some rows in the historical data that aren't present in the 2019 or 2018 data.
 For a specific example, by manual searching I found the companies "Robert Allen Duralee Group", "Allgoods", and "NTT data" each have several WARNs of notification date 2019 in the historical data, yet aren't present in 2018 or 2019 xlsx files.Can you confirm that you notice these companies aren't present in the public-facing data as well?(I am noticing that for each of these instances, the amount of layoffs were less than 100, and I am wondering if this could be the reason why.)